txloc1909/lox/pylox/README.md

-# Tree-walk interpreter for the Lox programming language, written in Python3.11
+# Tree-walk interpreter for the Lox programming language, written in Python

 ## Requirements

 ### Runtime requirements
-Only `python>=3.11`
+Only `python>=3.10`

 ### Development requirements
 ```